chinamike65/hugo-tuolesi/content/book3/book3en.md

 Fortune is like a glass of water, there are many obstacles, for example, someone will pour it out, or it will be dried by the sun, but if you pour this glass of water into the sea, if the sea doesn’t dry, the glass of water will not dry up.
 It has become forever, so devotion is very important.

-After the offering of the mandra is completed, the mandra can be offered for thirty-seven or seven times several times.
+After the offering of the mandala is completed, the mandala can be offered for thirty-seven or seven times several times.
 Please refer to "The Treasures of the Dharma Sea" 2 for the offering of Mandha.

-Heart Prayer Teaching and Heart Unity 160
+Heart Prayer Teaching and Heart Unity

+160

 Then, pray with a sincere heart of faith in the Three Jewels of the Guru and strong faith.

 For example: I pray to the guru, the Three Jewels, to bless me to achieve the Three Paths, especially to realize the concept of impermanence in life, to be able to realize the impermanence of life, to generate renunciation, to obtain bodhicitta, etc.

-After praying, visualize the Buddhas, Tathagatas, Arhats, and Dharma protectors in the field of sustenance, all turning into light, from the outside to the inside, in turn merged into the body of Nengren Vajradhara.
+After praying, visualize the Buddhas, Tathagatas, Arhats, and Dharma protectors in the field of merit, all turning into light, from the outside to the inside, in turn merged into the body of Nengren Vajradhara.

 Then visualize the gurus around the root guru, merging into the body of the root guru, as well as their respective thrones.

-Next, visualize the root guru sitting on top of your head, in the same direction as you, Dharmacing the Nengren Vajra Master, and begin to correct your practice.
+Next, visualize the root guru sitting on top of your head, in the same direction as you, Facing the Nengren Vajra Master, and begin to correct your practice.

-(2) Zheng Xing According to the above-mentioned "the root of the way is to get close to the master", slowly cultivate and meditate until the belief that "the master is the Buddha" arises in the heart, and it becomes stronger day by day.
+(2) Zheng Xing

+According to the above-mentioned "the root of the way is to get close to the master", slowly cultivate and meditate until the belief that "the master is the Buddha" arises in the heart, and it becomes stronger day by day.

-After completing the right practice, you must take back the grain field.
+After completing the right practice, you must take back the merit field.

 Visualize the root guru on your head blending into the heart of Nengren Vajradhara, so that Nengren Vajradhara becomes the guru Nengren Vajradhara.

-Continue to visualize, Guru Nengren Vajradhara becomes smaller and smaller, and finally, shrinks to an inch size, descends along the central channel on the top of your head, and then visualizes your heart turning into an eight-petal lotus with a moon wheel flat on the lotus. , Guru Nengren Vajradhara sits upright on the moon wheel, the lotus petals slowly close, and my heart is indistinguishable from that of Guru, Buddha Shakyamuni, and Vajradhara.
+Continue to visualize, Guru Nengren Vajradhara becomes smaller and smaller, and finally, shrinks to an inch in size, descends along the central channel on the top of your head, and then visualize your heart turning into an eight-petal lotus with a moon wheel flat on the lotus.
+Guru Nengren Vajradhara sits upright on the moon wheel, the lotus petals slowly close, and my heart is indistinguishable from that of Guru, Buddha Shakyamuni, and Vajradhara.

 161

-(3) The end of the line The end of the line is the end of the practice of the right line.
+(3) The end of the line

+The end of the line is the end of the practice of the right line.

-Generally, it is to recite the vows such as "Puxian Xingxiangpin", and then make a big devotion.
+Generally, it is to recite the vows such as "Puxian Xingxiangpin", and then make a great dedication.

-2. How to meditate on a daily basis If you have time, you should read more sutras on teaching and relying on the teacher's teachings, or the biography of the patriarch's great virtue and relying on the teacher.
+2. How to meditate on a daily basis

+If you have time, you should read more sutras on teaching and relying on the guru's teachings, or the biography of the patriarch's great virtue and relying on the teacher.

-For example, Naropa served as Guru Tilopa, Milarepa served as Guru Marpa, Zhongdunpa served as Master Saizumba, Venerable Atisha, and so on.
+For example, Naropa served a Guru Tilopa, Milarepa served Guru Marpa, Zhongdunpa served his Master Saizumba, Venerable Atisha, and so on.

 These are good examples, and we have to learn from our elders.